What We Believe

 "I believe that sexism is real, and that it hurts everyone.
 I believe that, in our rush to give the push to girls in their struggle to become empowered women, we have abandoned our boys.
 I believe that someone should only be treated as criminal once they have committed a crime.
 I believe that everyone deserves to be considered exclusively on their own merits.
 I believe that sexism, like many forms of hate, is cyclical and self justifying.
 I believe that the fight against sexism cannot be us vs. men or us vs. women it can only be won as us vs. sexism."

-"I believe abused boys and men are an underserved group and inappropriately handled."
+"I believe abused boys and men are an undeserved group and inappropriately handled."

 "I believe men need more choices when it comes to choosing fatherhood or not."

 I believe men and fathers are an integral part of a child's developmental process."

 "I believe the decreasing presence of boys and men in education is an alarming predicament."

 "I believe men deserve the right to vote and certain privileges that are traditionally withheld until signing up for the U.S. Selective Services."

 "I believe that Mass Incarceration is a Men's Issue.
 That The War on Drugs is a War on Men.
 That Prison Labor Camps are legalized slavery.
 That Men are the Primary Victims of War, and Women, its Primary BENEFICIARIES.

 I believe that court-ordered Alimony and Child Support are Violations of Bodily Autonomy.
 That Genital Cutting is Violence and Child Abuse, and a uniquely Male Issue in the First World.

 I believe that Men still do not have a right to vote, but rather a ghastly obligation to serve and die for a state that OBJECTIFIES and hates them."

 "I believe that Patriarchy Theory is only half the story."